Jerry Seinfeld takes on monthly Manhattan stand-up residency

-NEW YORK Comedian Jerry Seinfeld on Tuesday announced a series of stand-up shows in New York next year, saying he will perform once a month at a theatre in his Manhattan neighbourhood.
+NEW YORK Comedian Jerry Seinfeld on Tuesday announced a series of stand-up shows in New York next year, saying he will perform once a month at a theater in his Manhattan neighborhood.

 The Emmy-winning co-creator of "Seinfeld," the beloved 1990s comedy series "about nothing," will take on a residency at the city's Beacon Theatre, performing once a month from January through June 2016.